wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 ]
 ```

 Then application will receive an initial image called a RefreshMsg.
 The RefreshMsg or initial image contains all fields for the requested instrument representing the latest up-to-date market values.
 Following this image, you will begin to see UpdateMsgs or realtime updates reflecting changes in the market.
-All messages between the application and ERT in the Cloud are in JSON format, you can find more detail regarding the Elektron WebSocket API's JSON message format in [WebSocket API Developer Guide](https://docs-developers.thomsonreuters.com/1528863829980/14977/) link.
+All messages between the application and ERT in Cloud are in JSON format, you can find more detail regarding the Elektron WebSocket API's JSON message format in [WebSocket API Developer Guide](https://docs-developers.thomsonreuters.com/1528863829980/14977/) link.

 You can (Ctrl+C) to exit the application at any time.